ppvalluri09/TestFunDo/README.md

 2. <h3>Handling the overload</h3>

-   Having 543 Blockchains for 543 Constituencies is practically not ideal, so we can use the idea of Lightning Network and implement it using Micropayment Channels.
+   Having 543 Blockchains for 543 Constituencies is practically not ideal, so we can use the concept of <b>Lightning Network</b> and implement it using <b>Micropayment Channels</b>.
 Each constituency has one Micropayment channel where all the transactions (votes) will be recorded.
    At the end of the Election Process, the Channel will be broken and the transactions will be mined into the Global Blockchain.

    The diagram depicts the following scenario:-